AldenL/CovidCases/README.md

+## Linear Relationship Between Vaccination and Covid Cases

-## Before performing linear regression we first check if a linear relationship exists between vaccination and covid cases
+Before performing linear regression we first check if a linear relationship exists between vaccination and covid cases.
+As we can see their is a correlation between the two.

 ![vis1](graphs/CasesVaccineRelation.png)